 Q2.
 Do NRI/PIO/OCI have to file return in India for their property rental income and Capital Gains Tax?

 Q3.
-How does the Double Taxation Avoidance Agreement work in the context of tax on income and Capital Gains tax paid in India by NRI?
+How does the Double Taxation Avoidance Agreement (DTAA) work in the context of tax on income and Capital Gains tax paid in India by NRI?

-India has DTAA’s with several countries which give a favorable tax treatment in respect of certain heads of income.
+India has DTAA’s with several countries, which give a favourable tax treatment in respect of certain heads of income.
 However, in case of sale of immovable property, the DTAA with most countries provide that the capital gains will be taxed in the country where the immovable property is situated.
 Hence, the non-resident will be subject to tax in India on the capital gains which arise on the sale of immovable property in India.
 Letting of immovable property in India would be taxed in India under most tax treaties in view of the fact that the property is situated in India.

 Capital Gains Tax on NRI/PIO/OCI

 Q1.
 Does Capital Gains Tax (CGT) apply to NRI/PIO/OCI?

 Yes.
 Long-term and short-term capital gains are taxable in the hands of non-residents.